ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

   .. note::

       Keep the value of ``RAY_task_oom_retries`` low, below 25, to avoid extremely long delays as it is using exponential backoff.
-      The delay is capped at 10 minutes.
+      The delay is capped at 1 minute.

 Using the Memory Monitor